 - 1 lb frozen greens, kale, spinach, collard, chard, or a blend

 - 11 cloves garlic, peeled and thinly sliced, 1 clove set aside

 - 8 oz sliced white button mushrooms

-- 2 inch sweet potatoes, peeled & diced into ½ cubes
+- 2 small sweet potatoes, peeled & diced into ½ inch cubes

 - kosher salt